-Events not in data ("ENID") are potential events which are not adequately contained within historical claims experience.
+Events not in data (ENID) are potential events which are not adequately contained within HSA's historical claims experience.
 HSA is required to include an allowance for these within the Technical Provision calculations, such that the mean technical provisions represent the probability-weighted average of all future cash flows.
-The current basis for the estimation of ENIDs is a low/medium/high uplift of best estimate reserves based on expert judgment.
+The current basis for the estimation of ENIDs is an uplift calculated using the Lloyd's approximation method, where the level of ENID is linked to the level of uncertainty in any particular class of business.